jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-16-first-experience-with-chef.md

 {% endhighlight %}

 This is every single time you'd like to add a cookbook...
 Then you have to add "include\_recipe 'apache2'" to the default.rb in the recipes folder of your cookbook, then you have to add it to your cookbook's metadata.rb as a dependency! ugh.
 So let's make it automatic with a simple ruby script (let's call it "getCookbook.rb").
-We can even make it a little flexible so if you want to include your personal cookbook, it will add the necessary dependencies.
+We can even make it a little flexible so if you need to include the community cookbook in your personal cookbook, it will add the necessary dependencies.

 {% highlight ruby %}
   if ARGV.length >= 1 then